Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 The training_step defines the training loop and should be independent of forward.
 The forward method defines what the LightningModule does for prediction/inference.

+In this case, we want to use our Autoencoder for generating image embeddings.

 ----------

 **********************************